spryker/spryker-docs/docs/pbc/all/tax-management/manage-via-glue-api/retrieve-tax-sets-when-retrieving-abstract-products.md

 ---
-title: Retrieve tax sets of abstract products
+title: Retrieve tax sets when retrieving abstract products
-description: Retrieve general information about abstract products and related resources.
+description: Learn how to retrieve tax sets when retrieving abstract products using Glue API.
 last_updated: Jun 21, 2021
 template: glue-api-storefront-guide-template
+redirect_from:
+  - /docs/pbc/all/tax-management/manage-via-glue-api/retrieve-tax-sets-when-retrieving-abstract-products.html
 ---

 This document describes how to retrieve tax sets of abstract products.
 To retrieve full information of abstract products, see [Retrieve abstract products](/docs/scos/dev/glue-api-guides/{{site.version}}/managing-products/abstract-products/retrieving-abstract-products.html).